EvidentSecurity/esp-sdk-ruby/docs/CustomSignatureDefinitionsApi.md

 api_instance = ESP::CustomSignatureDefinitionsApi.new

-id = 56 # Integer | Custom Signature/Definition Id
+id = 56 # Integer | CustomSignatureDefinition ID

 opts = {
-  include: "include_example" # String | Objects that can be included in the response:  custom_signature,results  See Including Objects for more information.
+  include: "include_example" # String | Related objects that can be included in the response.
+See Including Objects for more information.
 }

 begin
-  #Show a single Custom Signature/Definition
+  #Show a single CustomSignatureDefinition
   result = api_instance.show(id, opts)
   p result
 rescue ESP::ApiError => e